 There is a paradox of plenty in today’s multifamily housing market: too many investors are looking for deals.
 Competition’s driving up prices, making it harder to earn high yields.
-Instead of the high IRRs we’ve been used to seeing when we underwrite potential deals, we’re finding expected returns are ranging from 12% to 13%.
+Instead of the high IRRs we’ve been used to seeing when we underwrite potential real estate deals, we’re finding expected returns are ranging from 12% to 13%.
 But ownership, or common equity, comes with risk, which is why we’re turning to preferred equity.
-It can yield anywhere from 8% to 15% returns but offers a protected position that diminishes risk and regular income that equals or can exceed the expected profits we’re seeing from common equity today.
+Real estate preferred equity investments can yield anywhere from 8% to 15% returns but offer a protected position that diminishes risk and regular income that equals or can exceed the expected profits we’re seeing from common equity today.

 How?
 Preferred equity has many similarities to preferred stocks, which income investors love for their set dividend payments that provide them with income.
 Though more expensive than common stock, preferred stocks pay out first—a huge advantage in uncertain markets.
 The same principle applies to preferred equity in private real estate, making it an option that can be a good choice for investors when climbing property prices and increasing construction costs cut into profits.

 Unlike preferred stocks, which are clearly defined, preferred equity is a general term that refers to a wide class of investments.
 Investors at this level have a higher priority than common equity investors.
 Their cut of any income distributions and ownership comes first, so looking at the capital stack—the hierarchy that dictates whose financial interests get repaid first in a private equity real estate deal—preferred equity sits below common shareholder equity but above debt.
 If an asset under-performs, this secondary position lessens investors’ risk.
 Since preferred equity shareholders must be repaid before common shareholders, its expected risk and potential reward is lower than common equity.